HMS Cardigan Bay

 HMS Cardigan Bay was a Bay-class anti-aircraft frigate of the British Royal Navy, named after Cardigan Bay, off the coast of Ceredigion, Wales.

 The ship was originally ordered from Henry Robb of Leith in 1943 as the Loch-class frigate Loch Laxford, and laid down on 14 April 1944 as Admiralty Job No. J11861.
-However the contract was then changed, and the ship was completed to a revised design as a Bay-class anti-aircraft frigate, and launched on 28 December 1944 as Cardigan Bay, the first Royal Navy ship to carry the name.
+However the contract was then changed, and the ship was revised as a Bay-class anti-aircraft frigate, and launched on 28 December 1944 as Cardigan Bay, the first Royal Navy ship to carry the name.
 She was completed on 15 June 1945.

 Service history

 Mediterranean Fleet

 After sea trials, on 18 August 1945 Cardigan Bay joined the Mediterranean Fleet at Malta under the command of Commander Colin Maud.
 She was deployed in the Aegean Sea and at Haifa to intercept immigrant ships bound for Palestine.
 In July 1947 she escorted Exodus 1947 to Haifa, Mandatory Palestine, after putting a boarding party aboard, and in August escorted the British merchant ships Empire Rival, Ocean Vigour and Runnymede Park to Port-de-Bouc near Marseille, taking the immigrants from Exodus 1947 back to France.
-In early 1948 she intercepted the Liberty ships Pan York and Pan Crescent on passage from the Black Sea to Palestine with illegal immigrants.
+In early 1948 she intercepted the Liberty ships Pan York and Pan Crescent in the Black Sea.

 Cardigan Bay carried out the usual programme of Fleet exercises and visits, also deploying for surveillance operations in the Adriatic Sea following the Corfu Channel Incident, acted as guard ship at Trieste and Aqaba, and performed patrol duties in the Red Sea.
 In 1948 her pennant number was changed to F630.